spiral/docs/docs/en/http/routing.md

 ### Route name

 It's generally a good idea to specify a name for your routes, as it can make it easier to reference them elsewhere in your application.
-However, if you don't specify a name, the Spiral Framework will generate one for you automatically, which can be convenient if you don't need to reference the route by name.
+However, if you don't specify a name, Spiral will generate one for you automatically, which can be convenient if you don't need to reference the route by name.

 The framework will generate a default name for you based on the route pattern and the HTTP method(s) that it matches.